onepace-community-translation/subtitles/README.md

 We are here to accelerate the translation process by translating from the English subtitles (provided by One Pace) into multiple languages, thereby expanding the reach of the One Pace project.
 While we may not strictly adhere to the same quality control standards as the official One Pace team, our translations maintain a high standard.
 Since this is a collaborative endeavor, please feel encouraged to request corrections whenever you come across errors in our translated files.

 ## How to use the translated subtitles?
-Simply download the desired subtitle file (in .ass<sup>2</sup> format), download the equivalent [One Pace](https://onepace.net/) episode and use it with your favorite media player.
+Simply download the desired subtitle file (in .ass[^2] format), download the equivalent [One Pace](https://onepace.net/) episode and use it with your favorite media player.
 This repository is organized into three levels: Language > Arc > Episodes.

-> 2. .ass stands for Advanced Substation Alpha.

     .
     ├── English                                                      # Language (first level)